Medicare & Medicaid

 This resource is part of the AMA's Debunking Regulatory Myths series, supporting AMA's practice transformation efforts to provide physicians and their care teams with resources to reduce guesswork and administrative burdens.

-All members of the care team assisting with documentation, including nurses, credentialed medical assistants (MAs), or non-credentialed staff members can enter orders in the EHR, as requested by the physician (e.g., conveyed verbally or through written checklist), in a manner consistent with state and institutional policies.
-Additionally, there is no Medicare EHR incentive program that requires computerized provider order entry (CPOE).1
+Members of the care team assisting with documentation, including nurses, credentialed medical assistants, or non-credentialed staff members may enter orders in the electronic health record (EHR) under physician direction in a manner consistent with state and institutional policies.
+Additionally, there is no current Medicare EHR incentive program that requires computerized provider order entry (CPOE).

-CPOE is the process of electronic entry of physician orders for diagnosis and treatment of patients (e.g., prescription medications, lab and imaging tests, referrals, etc.).
+CPOE is the process of electronic entry of physician and advanced practice provider (APP) orders for diagnosis and treatment of patients (e.g., prescription medications, lab and imaging tests, referrals, etc.).

 We want to hear from you!

-Delegating order entry to non-physician care team members can increase practice efficiency, reduce physicians’ administrative burden—allowing them to dedicate more time on patient care—and encourage non-physician health care professionals to take on new responsibilities and operate at the top of their license.
+Delegating order entry to care team members can increase practice efficiency, improve care gap closure, reduce physicians’ administrative burden, and encourage non-physician health care professionals to take on new tasks and operate at the top of their license.

 1. Centers for Medicare & Medicaid Services (CMS).
 CMS Finalizes Hospital Outpatient Prospective Payment Changes for 2017.
 CMS.
 November 1, 2016.
 Accessed December 6, 2024. https://www.cms.gov/newsroom/fact-sheets/cms-finalizes-hospital-outpatient-prospective-payment-changes-2017